 Tip: If using Erythritol, blend it for a few seconds in a high-speed blender before mixing to prevent lumps in the cookie dough.

-Step 2: Add in the ground flax, water, and almond flour and stir together until completely mixed together.
+Step 2: Add in the ground flax, water, baking soda, and almond flour and stir together until completely mixed together.

 Step 3: Once the cookie dough has been mixed together, add in the sugar-free chocolate chips.
 Fold them in gently until they are distributed evenly throughout the dough.